 There will be a quiz at the beginning of most of Tuesday lectures.
 The format is similar to the homework, using WebAssig, except the number of attempts to enter to the answer(s) is reduced to 2.
 The quiz will be 10 minutes long and the problems will be similar to the homework problems from the previous week.
 For example, "quiz 3" questions will be similar to the "homework 3" questions.
 You are free to use any resources or tools, including your notes, the textbook and the internet.
 However, the time limit for the quiz will be set so that if you are not prepared, there will be very little time to look up things.
 You may not consult with anyone, and the work should be entirely yours.
+Please note that I may decide to assign a different problem to each student, but in average the difficulty level of the problems will be the same.

 In calculating to final quiz score the 2 lowest quiz grade will be dropped.
 There is no makeup for the quizzes.
 Please note that you need to participate in the live lecture (either in the classroom or on the Internet) at least during the time when the quiz is scheduled.
 Otherwise you will not get credit for the quiz.